KennyYu727/KennyYu727.github.io/_pages/about.md

 news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Eager to contribute to team success through challenging work, attention to detail and excellent organizational skills.
-Clear understanding of Computer Science and Software Developing and training in Process Mining.
-Self-motivated and exceptionally reliable Honours student positioned to contribute strongly to Predictive Process Analytics and Deep Learning approaches.
+An organised individual, who is detail orientated and has 1-year experience in the Finance industry and 1-year experience in the Ecommerce business.

+Seeking opportunities to provide knowledge and skills in Computer Science / Data Science.
+Obtained a Master of Information Technology in Queensland University of Technology.

 ## Education

 * Queensland University of Technology, Australia
-  * BInfTech Honours, 2021 (Expect)
+  * PhD, 2024 (Expect)
-  * BInfTech in Information System, 2020
+* Queensland University of Technology, Australia
-* Jinling Institute of Technology, China
+  * Master of Information Technology, 2017 - 2018
-  * B.E. in Software Engineering, 2016 - 2019

 ## Honors & Awards

-* 2021 QUT International Merit Scholarship
+* 2021 QUT PhD Scholarship
-* 2020 QUT Vacation Research Experience Scheme (VRES) Scholarship
-* 2020 QUT International Merit Scholarship
+* 2017 Dean's List Award - Semester 1 - Science and Engineering
+* 2017 Dean's List Award - Semester 2 - Science and Engineering
+* 2018 Dean's List Award - Semester 1 - Science and Engineering
+* 2018 Dean's List Award - Semester 2 - Science and Engineering